 We believe that it is that simple.

-Eric is a 30-year veteran of academia and the biotechnology industry (CV here).
-He created Creodyne to circumvent the pitfalls of conventional approaches to creating products that benefit humanity.
-The underlying operating principle is to improve the quality of life and create a sustainable revenue engine, putting profits back to work and eschewing the conventional metric of success of accumulation of wealth.
+Creodyne was founded in 2009 by Dr. Eric Henderson a 30-year veteran of academia and the biotechnology industry (CV here).
+His vision for Creodyne is to creatively solve problems and produce technologies and products that benefit humanity.
+The underlying operating principle is to improve the quality of life and create a sustainable revenue engine, putting profits back to work expanding the Company's output.
+For more about Eric click here.

 Ideas are our lifeblood